Kill GAA (County Kildare)

 Kill GAA (An Chill GAA) is a Gaelic Athletic Association club in Kill, County Kildare, Ireland.
 They combined with Ardclough to form area side Wolfe Tones in the 1970s.
+A recent amalgamation with Sallins has created Wolfe Tones hurling club, which has since been competing in the lower divisions of hurling in Kildare.

 History

 RIC records from 1890 show that Kilteel King O'Tooles club had 30 members with officers listed as John Lennon, John Buggle, William Walsh and William Dowling.

 Gaelic Football

 Kill won the Junior A & B Championship on the same day in 1992, and won the Higgins Cup final against Eadestown.
 As a result, Kill was named 1992 Kildare Club Of The Year.
 In Intermediate ranks the following year they lost to Rathcoffey in the Northern final.
 They maintained their Intermediate status since 1993, having close calls in 2012 (v.
 Straffan), 2013 (v.
 Kilcullen) 2014 (v.
 Robertstown) & 2015 (v.
 Caragh) where they won all four relegation finals in a row, before finally being relegated in the Junior championship in 2019 against Ellistown.

 In the 1962 Kildare Senior Football Championship Kill reached the semi-final stage, their best finish to date.
 Olly Harrington scored their goal as they went down to Kilcullen, 1-7 to 1-5.
 Area side Wolfe Tones qualified for the 1971 senior football semi-final and a three-point defeat to Carbury.
 The current players have improved greatly over the last few years, but have been suffering dearly at the hands of bigger clubs in recent history.